waggle-sensor/beehive-server/README_ARCH.md

 #### Cassandra:

+##### Deployment

-1. Docker Container: cassandra:3.2
+Docker Container: `beehive-cassandra`

+Docker Image: `cassandra:3.2`

 * This image is pulled from the public docker image repo?
 (Need to confirm)
 * The file here configures the container (Makefile.beehive1 - We need to understand why we have two MakeFiles in that directory) - [Makefile](https://github.com/waggle-sensor/beehive-server/blob/master/beehive-cassandra/Makefile.beehive1)

+Admin User: `waggle`

+Admin Password: `waggle`

+Default Keyspace: `waggle`

+##### Access

+Can use `beehive-server/bin/beehive-cqlsh` to quickly connect to `waggle` keyspace in database.

 ##### What do we have in Cassandra on the FS?
 ```